ArnaudValensi/prerender-schedule-from-sitemap/README.md

 You can use use `docker-compose`.
 It will install mongodb for you.

-Download the `docker-compose.yml` file on the host you want to deploy.
+Clone or download this repository where you want to deploy.

 Create a folder to store the configuration and the db data